joyneop/names-db/db/Special---Contributing.md

 ## Editing

 Now, the database is hosted on GitHub Pages, thus all changes are supposed to be submitted to the database through a pull request on GitHub.
-The repository page of NameDB is <a href="http://github.com/namesdb/namesdb.github.io">http://github.com/namesdb/namesdb.github.io</a>.
+The repository page of NamesDB is <a href="http://github.com/namesdb/namesdb.github.io">http://github.com/namesdb/namesdb.github.io</a>.

 GitHub has <a href="https://help.github.com/categories/collaborating-with-issues-and-pull-requests/">articles</a> to help users to better understand the workflow on GitHub.